A Training-free Method for LLM Text Attribution: Experiment details

 Adversarial attacks in LLM detection are strategically crafted paraphrases or perturbations applied to LLM-generated text that aim to bypass detection by reducing detectable differences between LLM-generated and human-written text. \cite{dugan2024raid} produces different adversarially attacked versions of texts for each LLM-generated text.
 Below are brief descriptions of the attacks and sources from which \cite{dugan2024raid} acquired them.

-\paragraph{Insert Paragraphs \cite{bhat2020effectively}} injects extra line breaks by putting \textbackslash n \textbackslash n between sentences. \cite{dugan2024raid} does the following process: First, they use \texttt{Punkt} to break the LLM-generated text input into individual sentences.
-Then, they sample $\theta$ percent of the spans generated by \texttt{Punkt}, and add \textbackslash n \textbackslash n between sentences to cause a paragraph break.
+\textbf{Insert Paragraphs.} \cite{bhat2020effectively} injects extra line breaks by putting \texttt{\textbackslash n\textbackslash n} between sentences. \cite{dugan2024raid} does the following process: First, they use \texttt{Punkt} to break the LLM-generated text input into individual sentences.
+Then, they sample $\theta$ percent of the spans generated by \texttt{Punkt}, and add \texttt{\textbackslash n\textbackslash n} between sentences to cause a paragraph break.

-\paragraph{Article Deletion \cite{liang2023mutation,guerrero2022mutation}} first searches through the text and captures all articles "the," "a," and "an" using POS tagging.
-Then, using random sampling, selects a fixed $\theta$ percent of the articles and applies the article deletion to them.
+\textbf{Article Deletion.} \cite{liang2023mutation,guerrero2022mutation} first search through the text and capture all articles ``the," ``a," and ``an" using POS tagging.
+Then, using random sampling, select a fixed $\theta$ percent of the articles and apply the article deletion to them.

-\paragraph{Alternative Spelling \cite{liang2023gpt}} constructs a mapping between British and American spelling of words using an American to British English dictionary (\url{https://github.com/hyperreality/ American-British-English-Translator}).
+\textbf{Alternative Spelling.} \cite{liang2023gpt} constructs a mapping between British and American spelling of words using an American to British English dictionary (\url{https://github.com/hyperreality/ American-British-English-Translator}).
 Then, searches in the LLM-generated text to identify all the words (that also exist) in the dictionary, randomly samples a fixed $\theta$ percent of the words (with two spellings), and replaces them with the alternative spelling.